disofu234/cppad/README.md

 # Design

-The core modules of the CPPAD editor are the `CSCREEN` and `CONTENT` classes.
-The `CONTENT` class handles storing the text that is being edited and modifying it according to the edit events that are kicked off by the user's keystrokes.
-The `CSCREEN` class handles transforming the text that is being edited to the text that is shown on the screen.
-Handling user input and loading/saving the file is handled in the `CPPAD` class, which acts as a wrapper for the whole program.
+The text data structure is `CONTENT`, which is a list of `LINE`s.
+A `LINE` consists of a list of characters and a data structure `TABS` to track the tabs in each line.
+A `SCREEN` object is initialized with the `CONTENT` object and the dimensions of the screen and it exposes the string to be printed on the screen. `NCurses` is used to actually print the string on the terminal.

+A `CURSOR` is initialized with the `SCREEN` and `CONTENT` object and it acts as interlocutor between two objects within it: `CONTENT_CURSOR` and `SCREEN_CURSOR`.
+The `SCREEN_CURSOR` tracks the position of the cursor on the screen.
+The `CONTENT_CURSOR` tracks the position of the cursor in the `CONTENT` object.
+The `CURSOR` exposes methods to move the cursor and edit the text, which it translates into calls to the `CONTENT_CURSOR` and `SCREEN_CURSOR`.
+The `CURSOR` object is initialized to be at the top-left corner of the screen.

 ## `CONTENT`

-The `CONTENT` class stores the text that is being edited and handles modifications of that text.
+The `CONTENT` object stores the text that is being edited and handles modifications of that text.
 Text lends itself naturally to a contiguous data structure, so the choice is between a linked-list and an array.
 Since we have to support moving the cursor backward and forward as well as editing at any cursor position, a doubly linked-list makes the most sense.
 Using an array would mean that each edit could be O(# of chars) in the worst case.
 We use the standard library `std::list` implementation of a doubly linked-list.

 It also makes sense to have a separate linked-list for each line of the text, and for each of these linked-lists to be stored in a doubly linked-list to allow fast movement of the cursor across lines.
-Then, the text being edited is stored in an object of type `std::list<std::list<char>>`.
+Thus, the text being edited is stored in an object of type `std::list<LINE>`.

+The `LINE` object stores a single line of text.
+It consists of a `std::list<char>` to store the characters in the line, and a `TABS` object to track the tabs in the line.

 ### Tabs

-A tab character advances the cursor to the next tab stop.
-We will define the tab stops in our program to be at multiples of 8 spaces on each line.

-For alignment it helps to know the number of spaces in each line, so, when we handle a tab append, it makes sense to add the necessary whitespaces individually.
-To stay faithful to the characters that the user inputs, however, we also mark the place where the tab was added in a separate data structure, so that when the user saves the file the `\t` character is saved instead of the individual whitespaces.
-Keeping track of where tabs are also helps determine how many spaces to move when moving the cursor with the arrow keys.

-Our tab data structure should support the following operations:

-- Insert/delete a tab in a line.
-- Determine if a position is the start/end of a tab.
-- Merge the tabs of two lines.
-- Split the tabs of a line into two at an arbitrary position.

-To implement this data structure we have an array `vector<int> tabs`, where `tabs[i]` encodes whether the `i` tab stop has been tabbed, and if so how many trailing whitespaces it includes.
-Concretely, if the `i` tab stop has not been tabbed then `tabs[i] = 0`.
-Otherwise, `tabs[i] = # of trailing whitespaces`.
+Tracking tabs in text calls for a specialized data structure because of the way tab characters work.
+A tab doesn't always correspond to a fixed number of spaces, but rather advances the cursor to the next tab stop.
+Thus, the number of spaces a tab corresponds to depends on where it is in the line.
+For example, if the tab stops are at multiples of 8 spaces, then a tab at position 0 corresponds to 8 spaces, while a tab at position 5 corresponds to 3 spaces.

+`TABS` is the data structure we use to track tabs in a line.
+It is a list where each element corresponds to a tab, except for the last element which corresponds to the characters after the last tab.
+Each element keeps track of how many characters are between it and the previous tab, and how many spaces the tab takes up.
+The number of characters between it and previous tab needs to tracked since the number of spaces will be: `tab_width - (chars_after_prev_tab % tab_width)`.

+To quickly modify the `TABS` object when a character is inserted or deleted, `CURSOR` keeps track of the position of the cursor in the `TABS` object as well.
+This allows for O(1) insertion and deletion of tabs and other characters.

 ## `CSCREEN`